-Weakly muscled stop stomach: Due to the intake of several small portions per day, the food mash is pushed to the rear part of the intestines.
+Weakly muscled stop stomach: By ingesting several small portions per day, the food slurry is pushed to the rear part of the intestines.
 Lifelong growth of the incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
-The duration of the feed intake becomes longer when eating raw fiber, which is ground intensively.
-Relative large cecum: Conversion of fine, crude fibers by the positive intestinal flora into protein-rich and vitamin B-containing gut faeces.
-These are eaten directly from the anus and pass a second passage through the intestines.
+The duration of feed intake becomes longer when eating crude fibres, which are intensively ground.
+Relatively large cecum: Conversion of fine, crude cells by the positive intestinal flora into protein-rich and vitamin B-containing cecum droppings.
+These are eaten directly from the anus and undergo a second passage through the intestines.

-- I I. Fine particles (<0.3 mm) enter the caecum and are metabolized by the positive intestinal flora.
+- I I. Fine particles (< 0.3 mm) enter the cecum and are metabolized by the positive gut ﬂora.

-- I II.
-Particles> 0.3 mm stimulate bowel movement.
-Sudden changes in food should be avoided.
+- II II.
+Particles > 0.3 mm stimulate bowel movement.
+Sudden changes of feed should be avoided.

 DISTRIBUTION OF THE CHINCHILLA

-- originally from Chile between Altamira and Talca, mainly in the vicinity of the coastal Cordillera
+- originally from Chile between Altamira and Talca, mainly near coastal Cordillera

-- at the moment only 2 small populations remain in the north of central Chile
+- at present, only 2 small populations remain in northern central Chile

 - critically endangered

 ChinchillaDream BASIC contains plants from their native region, such as amaranth, maca and topinam farmer.